 Where to Stay in Hilton Head

-Finding a great area to stay on the island isn’t hard.
+Finding a great area to stay on this five-by-12-mile-long island isn’t hard.
 Find the luxury rental of your dreams in the Port Royal Plantation neighborhood.
 This is the only private residence on the island.
 Traveling with kids? check out Hilton Head Plantation for some great options for families.
-And finally, look into options in Indigo Run to stay close to the younger crowd.
+And finally, look into options in Indigo Run, which is a hidden gem among Hilton Head’s world-class communities.

-Florida has definitely earned its title as a top beach destination in the U.S. because of its Caribbean-like coasts and perpetually warm weather.
-Hundreds of college students flock to Miami seeking the spring break of a lifetime, after all.
+Florida has definitely earned its title of having some of the best coastal cities in the U.S. because of its Caribbean-like coasts and perpetually warm weather.
+After all, each year, thousands of college students flock to South Florida seeking the spring break of a lifetime.
 But if Miami is the mecca for a wild spring break getaway, then St. Augustine is your go-to city for a laid-back beach trip.

 Just an hour’s drive away from the Jacksonville International Airport, St. Augustine stands proudly as the oldest city in the United States.
-It was founded in 1565, over 200 years before the U.S. gained its independence, and the State of Florida rightfully does its part to preserve the city’s historic charm.
-As you set foot on St. Augustine’s streets, you’ll be greeted by majestic buildings with European-style architecture, the occasional horse-drawn carriage, and 42 miles of incredible beaches as far as the eye can see.
+It was founded by the Spaniards in 1565, over 200 years before the U.S. gained its independence, and the state of Florida rightfully does its part to preserve the city’s historic charm.
+As you set foot on St. Augustine’s streets, you’ll be greeted by majestic buildings with Spanish-style architecture, the occasional horse-drawn carriage, and 42 miles of incredible beaches as far as the eye can see.

 Things to Do in St. Augustine

-Pro traveler tip: Be sure to look into St. Augustine TourPass to save big on a ton of different local attractions.
+Pro Traveler Tip: Be sure to look into the St. Augustine TourPass to save big on a ton of different local attractions.

 Where to Stay in St. Augustine

-You can pretty much drive along St. Augustine’s coastline until you find the right chill spot for you, but we’d suggest starting at Vilano Beach up north, making a pit stop in the Colonial Quarter, and then cruising all the way down to Crescent Beach in the south.
+You can pretty much drive along St. Augustine’s coastline until you find the right spot for you, but we’d suggest starting at Vilano Beach up north, making a pit stop in the Colonial Quarter, and then cruising all the way down to Crescent Beach.
 The Colonial Quarter serves as the city’s historic time capsule, with over 450 years of stories etched within the village walls.
 Heavily influenced by Spanish, British, and Cuban culture, the Colonial Quarter also has several authentic restaurants for foodies to indulge in!

-Come experience a bit of Californian history and soak up the sun in this coastal haven.
-Monterey boasted the first public buildings in all of California.
+Come experience a bit of Californian history and soak up the sun in this coastal haven that’s full of culture.
+For example, did you know that Monterey boasted the first public buildings in all of California?
 It was also once the capital of Alta California for both Spain and Mexico.
-Nowadays, Monterey is made famous by its world-class aquarium, its incredible Jazz Festival, and its iconic Fisherman’s Wharf.
-Keep reading on below to learn more about this magical town.
+Nowadays, Monterey is famous for its world-class aquarium, its incredible jazz festival, and its iconic Fisherman’s Wharf.

 Things to Do in Monterey